-You can be reheat in the microwave, in the oven, or in a skillet.
-I prefer using the stove top skillet method, but the microwave is best for warming them up quickly.
+You can reheat it in the microwave, in the oven, or in a skillet.
+I prefer using the stovetop skillet method, but the microwave is best for warming them up quickly.

-Enjoy this long time family favorite.
-It's sure to become a favorite low carb side dish!
-And be sure to let us know what you thought about the recipe in the comments below.
+Enjoy this long-time family favorite.
+It's sure to become a low-carb side dish you'll love!
+And, be sure to let us know what you thought about the recipe in the comments below.

 Green Beans Almondine